digitaltwinconsortium/ManufacturingOntologies/README.md

 1. From the Azure Portal, navigate to the Key Vault deployed in this reference solution and add your own identity to the access policies by clicking `Access policies`, `Create`, select the `Keys, Secrets & Certificate Management` template, click `Next`, search for and select your own user identity, click `Next`, leave the Application section blank, click `Next` and finally `Create`.
 1. Enable custom locations for your Arc-connected Kubernetes cluster (called ontologies_cluster) by first logging in to your Azure subscription via `az login` from an **Administrator PowerShell Window** and then running `az connectedk8s enable-features -n "ontologies_cluster" -g "<resourceGroupName>" --features cluster-connect custom-locations`, providing the `resourceGroupName` from the reference solution deployed.
 1. From the Azure Portal, deploy Azure IoT Operations by navigating to your Arc-connected kubernetes cluster, click on `Extensions`, `Add`, select `Azure IoT Operations` and click `Create`.
-On the Basic page, leave everything as-in.
+On the Basic page, leave everything as-is.
 On the Configuration page, set the MQ mode to `Auto`.
 You don't need to deploy a simulated PLC, as this reference solution already contains a much more substancial production line simulation.
 On the Automation page, select the Key Vault deployed for this reference solution and then copy the `az iot ops init` command automatically generated.
 From your deployed VM, open a new **Administrator PowerShell Window**, login to the correct Azure subscription by running `az login` and then run the `az iot ops init` command.
 Once the command completes, click `Next` in the Install Azure IoT Operations Arc Extension page and then `Create`.
 1. Once deployment completes and all Kubernetes pods are up and running, log in to https://iotoperations.azure.com, pick the right Azure directory (top right hand corner) and start creating assets from the production line simulation.
 As mentioned above, the solution comes with 2 production lines (Munich and Seattle) consisting of 3 stations each (assembly, test and packaging).
     1. For the asset endpoints, enter opc.tcp://assembly.munich in the OPC UA Broker URL field for the assembly station of the Munich production line, etc.
     1. For the asset tags, enter ns=1;NodeID, where NodeID is the OPC UA node ID as described above [here](https://github.com/digitaltwinconsortium/ManufacturingOntologies?tab=readme-ov-file#opc-ua-node-ids-of-station-opc-ua-server).
 I.e., for the manufactured product serial number enter ns=1;i=379.